charlespeary/gravitas/README.md

 # What is it?
-This is my implementation of the second part of the [Crafting Interpreters](https://craftinginterpreters.com/) in C.
+This is my implementation of the second part of the [Crafting Interpreters](https://craftinginterpreters.com/) in <strike>C</strike> Rust.